House prices continue to rise in Montevideo; but demand is weakening

 Foreign buyers can buy both built properties and land in Uruguay.
 In November 2013, Congress prohibited ownership of productive land by corporations in which foreign countries are direct or indirect shareholders.
 But the bill does not affect individual foreign buyers, who can still purchase land.

-Gross rental yields on Montevideo apartments and houses are good
+Gross rental yields on Montevideo apartments are moderate to good

-Gross rental yields are moderate to good, at around 5.5% to 7.5%.
-They are better on smaller houses and apartments, as is typical in most countries.
+The typical gross rental yield in Montevideo - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs, - is moderate to good, at around 4.5% to 6.5%.
+Our research suggests that the typical yield has fallen over the past year.
+Yields are better on smaller houses and apartments, as is typical in most countries.
 Bear in mind that these yields are gross, i.e., before costs and taxes, and so realistically net rental returns would normally be a couple of percentage points lower.

 Income is now taxed in Uruguay